zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/EXAMPLES.md

 > -rw-rw-r-- 1 [CCRusername] nogroup  3890 Aug 30  2010 rotSpring2DModIKModel.tcl
 > ```

-There are two pushover tcl sctips we can run:
+There are two pushover tcl scripts we can run:

 ```
 OpenSees pushover_concentrated.tcl